Buying a duplex vs buying a house

 How the duplex is titled

 This is an important factor as it will determine whether the two properties can be sold separately or together.
-Duplexes on the one title traditionally tend to be harder to sell because the market is narrowed to owner-occupier investors or owner-occupiers who want to offer the second dwelling to family members.
+Duplexes on one title traditionally tend to be harder to sell because the market is narrowed to owner-occupiers who want to offer the second dwelling to family members, and investors who want to live in one property and rent out the other.

 Duplexes come in a variety of configurations, the most common of which sees the two homes sitting side by side and separated by a common wall in the middle.
 These properties are usually one or even two storeys.
 However, there are some two-storey properties where the floor between the two storeys separates the two dwellings.